-We can’t guarantee more traffic, but we can get your client on the first page of Google where they have the opportunity to be found by a more qualified group of searchers looking for their services/products.
+We can’t guarantee more traffic, but we can get your client to show up in the top ten listings on Google where they have the opportunity to be found by a more qualified group of searchers looking for their services/products.

 Traffic Quality is More Important than Traffic Quantity

 Forrester Group found the conversion rate of an optimized page is 200% higher.